livebg/smailer/README.md

 ## Intro

-This project is a simple mailer for newsletters, which implements simple queue processing, basic campaign management and has some unsubscribe support.
+This project is a simple mailer for newsletters, which implements simple queue processing, basic campaign management, [VERP support](http://en.wikipedia.org/wiki/Variable_envelope_return_path), bounce processing and auto-unsubscribe of invalid emails and aslo assists you in implementing unsubscribe links in the email messages.

 It is intended to be used within a Rails project.
 It has been tested with Rails 3.0.x, Rails 3.1.0 and Rails 2.3.5.